 'I came to do good and I've done quite well.'

 This isn't to say that I haven't found much grace and fulfillment in my religious life, and that's certainly why I stay, together with still being convinced that this is what God wills for me.
-Then there's also the reality of becoming a priest, which the Order helped me discern myself into, which is at once a whole other thing and a very intertwined journey in which I found much grace and redemption.
+Then there's also the reality of becoming a priest, which the Order helped me discern myself into, which is at once a whole other thing and a very intertwined journey in which I have found much grace and redemption.

 But the original dream?
 Maybe it isn't even possible.
 I worry about that.
 Some say it's impossible to do anything in the world without recognizing that you have some kind of capital or power, whether material, political, spiritual, or otherwise.
 I've never wanted to go down that road, because of what I have described, but maybe they're right.

 Back in the college crisis I have described someone said to me, well, listen, you get a regular job, take care of yourself, have a family, and then you volunteer one weekend a month to help people.
 That's the best thing.
 But no. I wanted something total, uncompromising, radical.
-As total as St. Francis going to the lepers and so rendering himself too unfit for proper society, for the life of regular, decent people in town.
+As total as St. Francis going to the lepers and so rendering himself--like them--unfit for proper society, for the life of regular, decent people in town.
 As total as the self-emptying of God in the Incarnation, as total as the suffering love of Christ Crucified.

 But now I wonder if it can be done.
 And sometimes I wonder if Franciscan religious life as I have found it is the way to do it.